mail4hafij/SOLID/README.md

   - Depends on API.

 How to run locally: Make sure to update the connection strings in WCF, DEV with your local database host address.
 Create two databases "HelloWorld" and "LoremIpsum".
-Create tables for Cats, Dogs, Tigers and populate some default data.
+Create tables Cats, Dogs, and Tigers.
+Populate some default data.